EmmaRask/Knock-Off-Fashion-/README.md

 <form>

--This improves navigation for assistive technologies.
+This improves navigation for assistive technologies.

-Form Accessibility
+## Form Accessibility

 Forms include:

--Proper <label for=""> associations
+- Proper <label for=""> associations

--Accessible error messages
+- Accessible error messages

--Clear input instructions
+- Clear input instructions

--Error Handling
+- Error Handling

--Validation errors display text explanations, not just visual indicators such as color.
+Validation errors display text explanations, not just visual indicators such as color.

-Example:
+## Example:

--"The price field must be a number."
+"The price field must be a number."

--Color Usage
+## Color Usage

--Color is not used as the only indicator for errors or status messages.
+Color is not used as the only indicator for errors or status messages.

--Text Resizing
+## Text Resizing

 The layout has been tested with browser zoom to ensure content remains readable and usable.
 Horizontal scrolling is allowed for large tables as long as content remains accessible.

-Tech Stack
+# Tech Stack

-Backend
+## Backend

--Laravel 12
+- Laravel 12

--PHP

--SQLite
+- PHP

+- SQLite

-Frontend
+## Frontend

--Blade templating engine
+- Blade templating engine

--Tailwind CSS
+- Tailwind CSS

--DaisyUI
+- DaisyUI

-Authentication
+## Authentication

--Laravel Breeze
+- Laravel Breeze

-Development Tools
+## Development Tools

--Composer

--Node.js

--Vite

--GitHub
+- Composer

+- Node.js

+- Vite

+- GitHub

-Authentication
+## Authentication

 Authentication is implemented using Laravel Breeze.

 For this project, registration is not used.
 A predefined admin account is used instead.

-Login:
+## Example login:

-Email: admin@test.com
+Email: test@example.com

 Password: password

-Installation
+# Installation

 Follow these steps to run the project locally.

-1 Clone the repository
+## 1: Clone the repository
 git clone https://github.com/YOUR-REPOSITORY-URL

 Navigate into the project folder:

 cd Knock-Off-Fashion-/knockofffashion/

-2 Install PHP dependencies
+## 2: Install PHP dependencies
 composer install
+## 3: Install frontend dependencies
+npm install

-3 Install frontend dependencies npm install npm run build
+npm run build

-4 Create environment file
+## 4: Create environment file
 cp .env.example .env

-5 Generate application key
+## 5: Generate application key
 php artisan key:generate

-6 Run database migrations
+## 6: Run database migrations
 php artisan migrate
-If prompted with the option to create a database, select "Yes"
+- If prompted with the option to create a database, select "Yes"

-7 Seed the database
+## 7: Seed the database
 php artisan db:seed

-This will generate sample product data.
+- This will generate sample product data.

-8 Start the development server
+## 8: Start the development server

-Run Laravel:
+- Run Laravel:

 php artisan serve

-9 Open the application
+## 9: Open the application

 Visit:

 http://127.0.0.1:8000

-Project Structure
+# Project Structure

 The application follows Laravel's MVC architecture.

 app/

  ├── Http/

  │   ├── Controllers

  │   │   ├── ProductController.php

  │   │   └── ProfileController.php

  │   └── Requests

  │

  ├── Models

  │   └── Product.php

  │

 resources/

  ├── views/

  │   ├── layouts

  │   ├── products

  │   ├── profile

  │   └── dashboard.blade.php

  │

 database/

  ├── factories

  └── seeders

-Models
+## Models

 Handle database interaction and business logic.

-Controllers
+## Controllers

 Handle incoming requests and application logic.

-Views
+## Views

 Blade templates responsible for the user interface.

-Authors
+## Authors

 Emma Backman

 Olof Björn

-Disclaimer
+# Disclaimer

 This project was created for educational purposes.